Gyro Air G-700: Troubleshooting F85 External Fault Code - Siemens Inverters Only

 Verify Receiver Voltage

-• Siemens G-700 models require a 24V receiver.
+Siemens G-700 24V receiver

 Check Wiring Connections

-If the receiver voltage is correct:
+If the receiver voltage is correct, inspect all wiring connections throughout the system:

-• Confirm the sensor wiring is not loose or pinched.
+Confirm the sensor wiring is not loose or pinched.

 If the Issue Persists